john-aleksanov/k8s-in-java/README.md

 ### Resource Service

-- **Port**: Deployed on embedded Tomcat at `localhost:8085`.
+- **Port**: Deployed on embedded Tomcat in a docker container with a DNS name of `resource-service` and a `8085:8085` port mapping to host.
 - **Responsibilities**:
     - Accepts an MP3 file.
-    - Extracts and saves the content to a persistent store.
+    - Extracts and saves the content to a postgres DB deployed in a docker container with a DNS name of `resource-db` and a `5432:5432` port mapping to host.
     - Extracts metadata and sends it to the Song Service via HTTP.
     - Provides endpoints to fetch song content by ID and batch-remove song contents using a list of IDs.

 ### Song Service

-- **Port**: Deployed on embedded Tomcat at `localhost:8086`.
+- **Port**: Deployed on embedded Tomcat in a docker container with a DNS name of `song-service` and a `8086:8086` port mapping to host.
 - **Responsibilities**:
-    - Saves received metadata to a persistent store.
+    - Saves received metadata to a postgres DB deployed in a docker container with a DNS name of `song-db` and a `5433:5432` port mapping to host.
     - Provides endpoints to fetch song metadata by ID and batch-remove song metadata using a list of IDs.

 ## How to Run

-Run the services using IntelliJ IDEA or another IDE.
-Use the main classes `ResourceServiceApplication` and `SongServiceApplication`.
+Build the projects running `./gradlew assemble` in the root project directory.
+Run `docker-compose up` in the root project directory.

 ## Notes & Limitations